US and Iran dig in and ramp up threats as war rages with no end in sight

 Amin Nasser, the president and CEO of Saudi Arabia’s oil giant Aramco, said tankers were being rerouted to avoid the strait, and that its East-West pipeline would reach its full capacity of 7 million barrels a day being brought to the Red Sea port of the Yanbu this week.

 “The situation at the Strait of Hormuz is blocking sizable volumes of oil from the whole region,” he said.
-“If this takes a long time, that will have serious impact on the global economy,” Nasser said.
+“If this takes a long time, that will have serious impact on the global economy.”

 Magdy reported from Cairo, and Keaten reported from Geneva.
 Associated Press writers Qassim Abdul-Zahra in Baghdad, David Rising in Bangkok, Melanie Lidman in Tel Aviv, Israel, and Toqa Ezzidin and Fatma Khaled in Cairo contributed to this story.